Solo Female Travel Hub

 Big sister advice from an experienced female solo traveller who has been travelling Europe alone since she was 18 and has since visited 24+ countries.

-Absolutely – and I say that as someone who used to feel (and, to be honest, often still feels) the exact same way!
-I’m naturally shy too and I’m going to be real with you: my first solo trip felt like the scariest, most intimidating thing in the world.
-But I promise, it does get easier with every trip.
 You don’t need to be loud or fearless or an extrovert to be a solo traveller.
 You just need to be curious about the beautiful world we live in and willing to take the first step – even if you’re scared.

 What kind of resources will I find on Where’s Katie Now?

-This blog is packed with all the tools, tips, itineraries and solo-friendly destination guides I wish I had when I was starting out.
 You’ll find detailed solo travel destination guides, digital planning tools, gear and packing lists, my favourite travel apps, affordable accommodation tips, and blog posts that cover everything from building confidence to finding hidden gems off the tourist track.
-If it’s something that helped me on my solo travel journey, I’ve shared it here to help you too!

 How do you afford to travel so much?

-I actually love answering this question because the answer is far less glamorous than you might imagine (I’ve never had a trust fund or a sugar daddy 😅.)
-The boring but honest truth is that a) my 9-5 as a creative copywriter allows me to work remotely and b) I saved like crazy when I first started and made travel my priority.
 Over time, I’ve found ways to travel smarter and stretch my money further – like traveling off-season, staying in budget-friendly destinations/accommodation, and being super picky with what I splurge on (I’m for sure an experiences over everything gal!)

 Where should I go on my first solo trip?

-Unfortunately there’s no one-size-fits-all answer to this, but a few great beginner-friendly countries in Europe are Portugal, Croatia, and Italy.
-For a first-time solo city break I adore Stockholm, Sweden or Rome, Italy.
-These places are beautiful, safe and, in my experience, full of other solo travellers, which makes it easier to meet people if you want to.
-I’ve written loads of destination guides for countries all across Europe and also have a full post on choosing your first solo travel spot if you’re searching for inspiration.
+Or, for a first-time solo city break I adore Stockholm in Sweden or Rome in Italy.
+These cities are beautiful, safe and, in my experience, full of other solo travellers, which makes it easier to meet people if you want to.

 Is solo travel safe for women?